crewjam/goupdate/README.md

 *goupdate* is a tool for keeping your `go.mod` file updated without breaking everything.

-For projects of sufficient size, just running `go get -u ./...` will break your code. `goupdater` can figure out which updates are safe to apply, and which are not.
+For projects of sufficient size, just running `go get -u ./...` will break your code. `goupdate` can figure out which updates are safe to apply, and which are not.

 ## Usage